Career night from Wilson propels Tolsia to shutout win over LCHS

 The final score was set after Muncy connected with Stull for a third two-point conversion of the evening, putting Tolsia in front of home-standing Lincoln County 24-0 with 2:07 left in the third quarter.

-Tolsia ended it's three game road stretch with back-to-back wins over Class AA teams and will open it's home portion of the season next week against Westside.
-Lincoln County stays home to face Point Pleasant.
+After a season opening loss to the Fairland Dragons, the Rebels ended a three game road stretch with back-to-back wins over Class AA teams and will open it's home portion of the season next week against Westside - something the team is over the moon about."It's gonna be great.
+Bus rides, you know, they aren't the best.
+Kinda slows us down on away games but we should have a big home crowd with lots of energy," running back John Wilson said.
+"It'd be huge if we could get another win."

 TOLSIA 0 8 16 0 - 24